 Black-Eyed Susan Rudbeckia Plants for Sale Online

-The Black-Eyed Susan (Rudbeckia fulgida 'Goldsturm'), Maryland's State Flower, is a native perennial tolerant of clay and sandy soil and is heat and drought tolerant.
-While it thrives in full sun, it will grow in partial shade conditions.
-This deer-resistant coneflower displays showy, long-blooming daisy-like flowers.
-Black-Eyed Susan plants attract butterflies and seed-eating birds alike with their golden yellow petals and dark center seed heads.
+The Black-Eyed Susan (Rudbeckia fulgida 'Goldsturm'), Maryland's State Flower, is a native flowering perennial that is tolerant of clay and sandy soil and is also heat and drought tolerant.
+Black-eyed Susan thrives in full sun, but it will grow in partial shade as well.
+This deer-resistant perennial produces showy, long-blooming daisy-like flowers.
+Black-Eyed Susan plants attract butterflies and seed-eating birds with their golden yellow petals and dark center seed heads.

-The Goldsturm Black-Eyed Susan is ideal for gardeners of all skill levels as it is an easy-to-grow, low-maintenance plant that requires frequent watering in the first year alone as its roots are being established.
-This coneflower cultivar is an upright, rhizomatous, clump-forming perennial which typically grows 1.5-2' tall.
-Features large (3-4" across) blooms lasting up to two weeks, making them an ideal cut flower.
+The Black-Eyed Susan is ideal for gardeners of all skill levels as it is an easy-to-grow, low-maintenance plant that requires supplemental watering only in the first year as its roots are being established.
+Rudbeckia Goldsturm is an upright, clump-forming perennial that typically grows 1.5 to 2 feet tall.
+Black-eyed Susan is an ideal cut flower.

 The Black-Eyed Susan is the perfect perennial for providing color in late summer and is especially showy in mass plantings.